Top Democrat on Senate panel opposes sending subpoenas to tech CEOs | Politics

 The ranking Democrat on the U.S. Senate Commerce Committee rejected a request by Republicans on Thursday to subpoena three top tech executives to testify at an upcoming hearing, accusing them of trying to use the subpoena power for political gain.
 The committee, chaired by Republican Senator Roger Wicker, had planned to send out subpoenas if the chief executives of Twitter Inc, Alphabet Inc's Google and Facebook Inc did not agree to testify by the end of Thursday at a hearing about a law that protects internet companies over content posted by users.

 That sparked sharp pushback from ranking Democratic Senator Maria Cantwell.
 "I will not participate in an attempt to use the committee's serious subpoena power for a partisan effort 40 days before an election," she said.
-Subpoenas on the Commerce Committee can be issued only if both the committee chair and the ranking member sign off on them, something that Cantwell's spokesman, Peter True, pointed out.
-The majority cannot unilaterally issues subpoenas, meaning they will not be issued, he said.
+Subpoenas on the Commerce Committee can be issued if both the committee chair and the ranking member sign off on them, something that Cantwell's spokesman pointed out.
+The majority cannot unilaterally issues subpoenas, meaning the subpoenas cannot be issued on Thursday, he said.

-That will leave the companies to agree to appear voluntarily.
-It was not immediately clear if they have agreed.
-The Oct.
-1 hearing is scheduled to discuss a legal immunity known as Section 230 that provides technology companies with immunity from liability over content posted by users.
+The next step is to schedule a vote, and if the committee chairman wins a majority he can send out subpoenas at a later date.
+The panel has scheduled a vote on the issue on Oct.
+1. If the committee fails to secure a majority vote, that will leave the companies to agree to appear voluntarily.
+The hearing is scheduled to discuss a legal immunity known as Section 230 that provides technology companies with immunity from liability over content posted by users.

 Republican President Donald Trump has made holding tech companies accountable for allegedly stifling conservative voices a theme of his administration.
 As a result, calls for a reform of tech's prized legal immunity have been intensifying ahead of the elections but there is little chance of approval by Congress this year On Wednesday, Trump met with nine Republican state attorneys general to discuss the fate of Section 230 after the Justice Department unveiled a legislative proposal aimed at reforming the law.